codeski/greenhouse-frontend/README.md

 # GreenHouse
-An application to remind you to water your plants
+"GreenHouse" is a sigle page application written using React/Redux library framework frontend and a Rails API backend server.
+It's an application to remind you when to water your plants.

 video tutorial - https://www.youtube.com/watch?v=JWjmDtFHcqg